orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 <img width="832" alt="image-20220916124231553" src="https://user-images.githubusercontent.com/113472300/191034839-39f3fec2-b07c-4352-977d-f9d678b465e6.png">

 The Raspberry Pi has loads of different ports and components, but luckily you don't need to worry about most of them!
-The only four ports you need to be aware of are shown clearly in the diagram above, and are used during the initial setup process (see section **How To Use The Sensor** / **<u>Initial setup</u>**)
+The four ports you need to be aware of are shown clearly in the diagram above, and are used during the initial setup process (see section **How To Use The Sensor** / **<u>Initial setup</u>**)